Skip to main content

 Context

-System designs are included with Alloy to provide core functionality and help you get started (e.g. the Teams and Team Members designs).
+System designs are included to provide core functionality and help you get started (e.g. the Teams and Team Members designs).
 While system designs can't be edited or deleted, they can be extended with extra attributes.

 Details